International Paper

 81. Commitment to the High Carbon Stock (HCS) Approach applies to all suppliers?

 The company commits to no conversion of HCS areas.
-It does not clearly commit to the HCS Approach and the commitment does not clearly cover all suppliers.
+However, the commitment to the HCS Approach is unclear and does not cover all suppliers.

 -